kevinlin/ai-sdlc-playbook/docs/workflow/04-vibe-coding-workflow.md

-# 4. Lightweight Development Workflow
+# 4. Vibe Coding Plus Development Workflow

 For smaller projects or rapid prototyping, a streamlined approach to AI-assisted development can be more effective than the comprehensive workflow outlined in the previous sections.
-This lightweight workflow is inspired by modern practices in AI-driven development and focuses on speed, iteration, and minimal overhead.
+This Vibe Coding Plus workflow is inspired by modern practices in AI-driven development and focuses on speed, iteration, and minimal overhead.

 ## When to Use This Workflow

-This lightweight approach is ideal for:
+This Vibe Coding Plus approach is ideal for:

 - **Small to medium-sized projects** (can be completed in days or weeks)
 - **Proof of concepts** and prototypes